TDanielVS/CODES/model car/README.md

 ### Test
 Use the code CNN_LAB.py you must be connected to the car by wireless way in order to send the commands to the car.
+Before start receiving images from ROS topic, the model must load a picture test, otherwise can't be published the steering prediction.